modding-guide

 If we have a look at the folderstructure of any Anno 1800 mod, we will see this is the same for all mods.

-The config folder and all folders and files that are inside this folder need to be exactly the same.
+The data and config folder and all folders and files that are inside this folder need to be exactly the same.

 For the graphics folder you can have your own structure but keeping the same structure as the game is a good practice.
 Most of the modders keep the same structure to keep it clean.